emad-elsaid/boolexpr/README.md

 * `x = 10 and y != 20`
 * `x > 10 and y < 20 or z = true`
 * `x != 20 or y = 30 or z = "helloworld" or (a = false and b = true)`

+# Evaluation

+BoolExpr will short circuit in two situations:

+* If `and` is used and the left operand is `false`, the right operand will not be executed and it'll return `false`
+* If `or` is used and the left operand is `true`, the right opreand will not be executed and it'll return `true`

 # Examples